-Eric Gascho was promoted to Vice President of Government Affairs in December 2015.
+Eric Gascho is the Vice President of Government Affairs.
 He has been with the National Health Council since August 2009.
 In his role, Gascho helps the National Health Council and its member organizations develop policy positions that seek to improve the lives of people with chronic diseases and disabilities and advocates for these policies on Capitol Hill and within the executive branch.
 Prior to joining the NHC, he worked in the government relations department of the Society of Teachers of Family Medicine.
 Gascho earned his BA degrees in government and business management from the University of Redlands in California.

 Susan Lau joined the National Health Council since 2003 and served as the Vice President, Member Services before retiring in February 2016.
 She is currently a consultant for the NHC.
 Lau had a consulting practice for a number of years, providing a range of management and publishing services to clients including the American Diabetes Association, COPD Foundation, Spina Bifida Association, and United Telecom Council.
 Earlier in her career, she held the position of National Vice President of Publications and Publisher at the American Diabetes Association with full profit and loss responsibility for a $25 million publishing program including periodicals, scientific journals, and books.

 Carol Sadoff, CPA, is the Chief Financial Officer.
 She has worked for the National Health Council since March 2004.
-Carol’s nonprofit health care work experience includes Director of Finance for the Stanley Medical Research Institute and the American Kidney Fund.
-Earlier in her career, Carol worked as an audit manager with a national public accounting firm and as controller for profit motivated businesses.
-Carol earned a BA degree from Dickinson College and an MBA from Rutgers University Graduate School of Business.
+Sadoff’s nonprofit health care work experience includes Director of Finance for the Stanley Medical Research Institute and the American Kidney Fund.
+Earlier in her career, Sadoff worked as an audit manager with a national public accounting firm and as controller for profit motivated businesses.
+Sadoffl earned a BA degree from Dickinson College and an MBA from Rutgers University Graduate School of Business.

 Donna Spychala is the Executive Assistant.
 Prior to joining the National Health Council in January 2016, she was the Executive Assistant to the Vice President at American Farmland Trust.
 Donna has also worked for Randolph College; Petty, Livingston, Dawson & Richards and Fralin, Feinman, Coates & Kinnier; and St. Elizabeth School.

-Rachel Stivers is the Office Administrator.
+Rachel Stivers is the Policy Associate.
 Prior to joining the National Health Council in July 2016, she graduated from George Mason University with a BS in Criminology, Law and Society.

 Meagan Wiseley is the Manager of Meetings and Conferences.
 Prior to joining the National Health Council in April 2014, she worked in higher education at Marymount University.
 In her role, she is responsible for planning the NHC's meetings and conferences.
 She earned a BA in communications and journalism from the University of New Mexico in 2011.